onepointconsulting/hr_job_cv_matcher/README.md

 This project builds a simple UI to match a Job to a CV using an AI model.

+It allows a user to upload a set of job applications and a set of CVs and then it will rank them according to the matching skills specified in the job description.
+It will end up creating a sort of ranking matrix matching job description to CVs with the best candidates for a specific job description.

+This project works best with ChatGPT 4 that can extract at the time of this writing the most accurate matching / missing skills.

 ## Setup

 ```